2/6/2025

 Tom Wilson

-So yes, so the answer is yes.
-We always expect that reducing expenses and we think we have an opportunity to even lower them farther from where they are now.
+lower them farther from where they are now.
 We're not done.
-I would say you know maybe we're 60% of the way done and you know and I but I wouldn't like take that and multiply that by some percentage change because part of that percentage change just to be completely transparent is because premiums have gone up faster than general inflation so you kind of can't count can't count that as much.
+I would say maybe we're 60% of the way done.
+But I wouldn't take that and multiply that by some percentage change because part of that percentage change, just to be completely transparent, is because premiums have gone up faster than general inflation.
+So you kind of can't count that as much.
 So we are constantly working on it.
-I think the ways we're after will be digitization, leveraging the new technology platform we built, the affordable simple connected is all designed around doing that, increasing our marketing effectiveness so even though we carve marketing out from that number that doesn't mean like we're just going to spend while by marketing.
-It needs to have the same level of precision and to it that everything else does and we also still need to lower distribution costs.
-You know the distribution costs are still higher than we would like them to be so we have work to do there as well.
+I think the worries we're after will be digitization, leveraging the new technology platform we built.
+The affordable, simple, connected is all designed around doing that, increasing our marketing effectiveness.
+So even though we carve marketing out from that number, that doesn't mean like we're just going to spend a while on marketing.
+It needs to have the same level of precision to it that everything else does.
+And we also still need to lower distribution costs.
+The distribution costs are still higher than we would like them to be, so we have work to do there as well.

 speaker

-Great and my final follow-up is just more high level on the devastating tragedy in California.
-I know it's kind of still a fluid situation but I think a few of our competitors have you know expressed that they might need to retrench even more in California given the the payback the potential payback on the losses are going to be many many many years.
-Curious do you think this could cause all states to also rethink its ambitions of growing or just overall growth in California might turn a different direction?
+Great.
+And my final follow-up is just more high level on the devastating tragedy in California.
+I know it's kind of still a fluid situation, but I think a few of your competitors have have, you know, expressed that they might need to retrench even more in California given the payback, the potential payback on the losses are going to be many, many, many years.
+Curious, do you think this could cause Allstate to also rethink its ambitions of growing or just overall growth in California might be? might turn a different direction.

 speaker